FrancoFernando/gRPC-samples/README.md

 # gRPC-samples

-Examples of how to use gRPC in different programming languages
+This repo contains examples of how to use gRPC in different programming languages.

+Content:

+* Calculator microservice in python